finos/rune-dsl/documentation/rosetta-modelling-component.md

         isFirstHand
 ```

-When the output is a list, `set` will override the entire list with the value returned by the `<RosettaExpression>` (which also needs to be a list).
-Alternatively, the `add` keyword allows to append an element to a list instead of overriding it.
+When the output is a list, `set` will override the entire list with the value returned by the expression, which also needs to be a list.
+The alternative `add` keyword allows to append an element to a list instead of overriding it.
+If the value of the expression is itself a list instead of a single element, the `add` keyword will append that list to the output.

 ``` Haskell
 func AddDrivingLicenceToVehicleOwnership: <"Add new driving licence to vehicle owner.">